grimmer0125/search-github-starred/README.md

 }
 ```

-`githubrepos` is the fixed elasticsearch index in this project.
-The first statement is let browser have read permission, and the the second is to let the server have the write permission if it has AWS access key.
+`githubrepos` is the fixed Elasticsearch `index` in this project.
+The first statement is let browser have read permission, and the the second is to let the server have the write permission if it has AWS access key of the AMI user.

+The account name of each user will be used as the `type` of Elasticsearch.

-#### Modify the elasticsearch setting in redis.go and repos.js
+#### Modify the Elasticsearch setting in indexAPI.go and repos.js

-redis.go:
+indexAPI.go:
 ```
 awsURL = "AWS_ELASTICSEARCH_DOMAIN_ENDPOINT"
 ```